Council tax reduction

 Privacy notice

-Find out how we collect, use and share your data in our privacy notice for housing benefit, discretionary housing payments and local council tax reduction.
+Find out how we collect, use and share your data in our privacy notice for housing benefit, discretionary housing payments and council tax reduction.

 Sometimes we need information about other people who live in the same household as you so we can work out how much you will be eligible for.